 On June 4, 2021, the U.S. Fish and Wildlife Service (FWS) and the National Oceanic and Atmospheric Administration's National Marine Fisheries Service (NMFS), together the "Services," announced a plan to improve and strengthen implementation of the Endangered Species Act (ESA).
-The plan includes a set of proposed actions that follow Executive Order 13990, and will ensure the ESA effectively addresses 21st century conservation challenges.
+The plan includes a set of proposed actions that follow Executive Order 13990 (Protecting Public Health and the Environment and Restoring Science To Tackle the Climate Crisis) and will ensure the ESA effectively addresses 21st century conservation challenges, such as .

-- Rescinding regulations that revised the FWS process for considering exclusions from critical habitat designations: On December 17, 2020, the FWS revised the process it would follow when considering whether to exclude areas from critical habitat designation under section 4(b)(2) of the ESA.
-The FWS will propose to rescind this regulation (85 FR 82376) in its entirety and revert to implementation of the joint FWS/NMFS regulations at 50 CFR 424.19 and the joint 2016 policy on 4(b)(2) exclusions.
+Rescinding regulations that revised the FWS process for considering exclusions from critical habitat designations: On July 21, 2022, the FWS published a final rule (87 FR 43433) rescinding the December 17, 2020, regulation that had revised the process it would follow when considering whether to exclude areas from critical habitat designation under section 4(b)(2) of the ESA in its entirety and has reverted to implementation of the joint FWS/NMFS regulations at 50 CFR 424.19 and the joint 2016 policy on 4(b)(2) exclusions.